front-end-foundations/session1/readme.md

 # Session One

-Note - an updated version of the sushi exercise is available in session 2 - 3.
+Note to self - an updated version of the sushi exercise is available in session 3.

 ## Resources